Collaborate in a team room

 Review a previous day's message: select the day from the calendar.

-You can invite others who have access to the account or team project to participate in your team room.
+You can invite others who have access to the organization or project to participate in your team room.

 If you're not a team administrator, get added as one.